cortiztech/quickbooks-bigquery-etl-pipeline/README.md

 #### 2. Loading
 The loading stage involves storing the raw data in a scalable and secure solution.
 Google Cloud storage bucket is utilized to serve as a data sink, that is a raw data is stored before it is processed and loaded into the Bigquery data warehouse for analysis.

+A key consideration is implemententing an incremental extraction.
+This means that only new and updated raw data will be extracted and loaded to Google Cloud Storage bucket.
+This will greatly improve performance and be more resource-efficient.